 However, if you bought an established home up to the value of $650,000 on or before this date, you can still apply for up to $23,928.60 off stamp duty.

-If you bought an established home after 6 May 2019, you may be able eligible for the Territory Home Owner Discount.
+If you bought an established home after 6 May 2019, you might be eligible for the Territory Home Owner Discount.
 You can get up to $18,601 off stamp duty.

 Read More: Stamp duty in Western Australia

 The bad news for those in South Australia is that the government stopped stamp duty concessions in 2018.
 Therefore the standard rates of Stamp Duty apply.
 You can use their stamp duty calculator to see how much you have to pay.

 Can stamp duty fees be added to my loan?

 Now it’s time to figure out how to pay for stamp duty.